widd/cp-protocol/as2/server/inventory.md

 `%xt%qpa%0%801|1151614800|0%802|1151614800|1%`

 ### Query Player Pins
-Sent to clients when they request their penguin's pins.
+Sent to clients when they request a penguin's pins.

 `qpp`